 Reusable Emergency Water Filter

-Identify modifications to improve the design.
+Identify modifications that could improve the design.

 Use and share makerspace equipment safely.

 Present and explain the process used to create the water filter design.